Lesson 3 – Circuits 1: Intro to Electrical and Computer Engineering (ECE)#

 Identify:

-Unknowns: Power consumed by the bulb, current flow through the bulb
+Unknowns: Power consumed by the bulb; current through the bulb.

 Assumptions: None.